zhixin9001/2021-SAA/note/tips.md

 - AWS WAF is a web application firewall service, Geo match conditions
 - macie, private data
 - AWS Shield， ddos
+- Service control policies (SCPs)
+    - can be used to manage your organization.
+SCPs offer central control over the maximum available permissions for all accounts in your organization, allowing you to ensure your accounts stay within your organization’s access control guidelines.

 ### SQS
 - fifo, 300/min, batch 3000, 10 requests max